 If you were a qualified performing artist (defined below),

-include the part of the line 10 amount
+enter the part of the line 10 amount

 attributable to performing-arts-related

-expenses in the total on Form 1040,
+expenses on Form 1040, line 24, and

-line 33.
-Write "QPA" and the amount

-in the space to the left of line 33 on
+attach Form 2106 to your return.
+Your

+performing-arts-related business

-Form 1040.
-Your performing-artsrelated business expenses are
+expenses are deductible whether or

-deductible whether or not you itemize
+not you itemize deductions.

-deductions.